 But in general, we recommend not turning off the 'Fast transition (802.11r)' mechanism, as it is necessary to use seamless roaming in the Wi-Fi system and provides much more benefits when enabled.
 Almost all modern client devices work with it correctly or even better (e.g. Apple mobile devices).

 On dual-band models, you can enable roaming on the 5 GHz band only.
-For example, this will avoid the problem of connecting one of the devices on the 2.4 GHz band.
+For example, this will avoid the problem of connecting one of the clients on the 2.4 GHz band.

 Roaming only for the 5 GHz wireless network will not only avoid the problem of connecting one of the old devices, but it will also switch the device between an extender and the main router only in the 5 GHz band, and this is just relevant for relatively modern and mobile clients, i.e., where it is essential (Wi-Fi calls, etc.).